-There were six successfully prosecuted cases this quarter.
-Currently, TFID has thirty-seven open cases that are under investigation.
-Another thirteen cases reside with various District Attorney's Offices or the Attorney General's Office.
+There were six out of seven cases that were successfully prosecuted this quarter.
+Currently, TFID has thirty-five open cases that are under investigation.
+Another ten cases reside with various District Attorney's Offices.
 These cases are either awaiting presentment to a Grand Jury or have been indicted and are in different stages of the judicial process.
 The cases will be included in the performance measure report when the judicial system process is complete on each individual case.